-Fearful that the child may be snatched from us by death, we snatch him - life; not wanting him to die, we won't let him to live.
+Fearful that the child may be snatched from us by death, we snatch him – life; not wanting him to die, we won't let him to live.
 Reared ourselves in an inert and corrupting expectation, we are in a constant rush toward an enchanting future.
 Being lazy, we refuse to seek the beauty of today so that we may be ready for an appropriate reception of what lies ahead: tomorrow will bring its own inspiration.
-What prompts the words: "I wish he were already walking and talking" — but a hysterical expectation?
+What prompts the words: ‘I wish he were already walking and talking’ — but a hysterical expectation?...

-[…] In what way is the child's today inferior to his tomorrow?
+In what way is the child's today inferior to his tomorrow?
 As regards effort concerned, it will certainly be tougher.
 When tomorrow finally comes, we start waiting for the next one.
 For essentially the view that the child is not yet but will be somebody, knows nothing but will know, is not able but will be able — enforces constant expectation.

-One-half of mankind does not exist at all; the life of that half is just a joke, naive strivings, passing emotions, amusing opinions.
+One-half of mankind does not exist at all; the life of that half is just a joke, naïve strivings, passing emotions, amusing opinions.
 Children differ from adults, their lives lack something, but at the same time there is something more in them than in ours; that life different from ours is a reality and not a virtual image.
 What have we done to learn to know the child and to create conditions under which he may thrive and mature?

-If one is able to face the reality of death, he can face also the demands of life.
+One who is able to face the reality of death can also face the demands of life.
 To live is to take seriously the responsibility for the present and to accept the reality of death.
-Life is an open adventure that always also carries the possibility of the end of life.
-When we deny this possibility, and evades its risks, we deny life itself.
+Life is an open adventure that always carries the possibility of the end of life.
+When we deny this possibility and evade its risks, we deny life itself.